x

 • develop a replication and transfer plan as a sustainable business model for other facilities around Europe.

-• LIFE PlasPLUS will contribute to the Directive on waste electrical and electronic equipment, the End-of life vehicles Directive and the Landfill Directive.
-It will also support the EUs action plan for the circular economy and strategy for plastics in a circular economy.
+LIFE PlasPLUS aimed to contribute to the Directive on waste electrical and electronic equipment, the End-of life vehicles Directive and the Landfill Directive.
+It also aimed to support the EU’s action plan for the circular economy and strategy for plastics in a circular economy.

 RESULTS